cesarnr21/cesarnr21/README.md

-- 👋 Hi, I am an a Engineer at the Aerospace Corporation.
+- 👋 Hi, I am an Engineer at the Aerospace Corporation.
 I’m interested in software for Robotics, Aerospace, Linux, and Machine Learning.
 - Most stuff in here are just personal projects related to my hobbies.
 - 📫 Feel free to email me at cesarnr21@gmail.com